 Home and apartment vacancy rates are 9.2% in Auburn Southeast.
 NeighborhoodScout analysis shows that this rate is lower than 40.5% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-The Auburn Southeast neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Auburn Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
 Also of note, 88.7% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, astoundingly, the Auburn Southeast neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 99.2% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Auburn neighborhood.